kwolk/GeometricBG/README.md

 #### EASTER EGG #2 ####

-I always loved the idea of changing app icons, even before I knew that I could do it (a habbit back from the ald days, before security) and absolutely wanted to find a reason to do it.
+I always loved the idea of changing app icons, even before I knew that I could do it (a habit back from the ald days, before security) and absolutely wanted to find a reason to do it.

 Unfortunately there is no way to do so silently, so an alert will display notifying the user of the change, which occurs if the app is opened in a different global state to that of which it was last i.e. from Light to Dark mode: